deuxfleurs-org/garage/doc/book/operations/durability-repairs.md

 as unrecoverable, and to delete them properly from the data store.
 This can be done using the `garage block purge` command.

+## Rebalancing data directories

+In [multi-HDD setups](@/documentation/operations/multi-hdd.md), to ensure that data blocks are well balanced between storage locations, you may run a rebalance operation using `garage repair rebalance`.
+This is usefull when adding storage locations or when capacities of the storage locations have been changed.
+Once this is finished, Garage will know for each block of a single possible location where it can be, which can increase access speed.
+This operation will also move out all data from locations marked as read-only.

 # Metadata operations